CrisMorinaga/SmartBrain/README.md

 ![How to use](https://github.com/CrisMorinaga/SmartBrain/assets/128830239/ff55b309-9911-4c10-ab12-454ad43c6cb4)

 > **Note**
-> When registering or loging-in there might be a tiny delay, this is because the server is running on a free plan and it turns down after some minutes of inactivity.
+> When registering or logging in there might be a tiny delay, this is because the server is running on a free plan and it turns down after some minutes of inactivity.
 It will be fixed once the server runs on a pay plan.

 ## Image Gallery